elderly man drinking coffee outdoors

 What is Dizziness?

-Dizziness is a sensation that makes you feel unbalanced or light-headed.
+Dizziness is a sensation that makes you feel disoriented or like you or your environment is moving.
 When you’re dizzy, you may feel like you’re about to fall or even pass out.

 While the cause of your dizziness may be as simple as dehydration or medication side effects, it can also be a sign of illness or a neurological issue.